sharpobject/reload/README.md

 Limitations
 ----------------------
-Right now reload only reloads lua files in the top-level project folder.
-Sorry.

 Replacing all occurrences of a thing with another thing is an approach frought with peril:

 - If you set mymodule.to_replace.house_width = 5, then change it to mymodule.to_replace.house_width = 10 and save,